TimGroeneboom/napollama/ollama/README.md

 ```

 ### Basic Chat Generation
-The Ollama chat API can be used as an alternative to basic generation.
+The Ollama chatAsync API can be used as an alternative to basic generation.
 This allows the user to send a series of messages to the server and obtain the next response in the conversation.

-`ollama::message` represents a single chat message in the conversation.
+`ollama::message` represents a single chatAsync message in the conversation.
 It is composed of a role, content, and an optional series of images.

 ```C++
 ollama::message message("user", "Why is the sky blue?");